alexpeits/harg/README.md

 import           Data.Origin

 main :: IO ()
-main = print "this is a literate haskell file"
+main = putStrLn "this is a literate haskell file"
 ```

 ## One flat (non-nested) datatype